First Time Cannabis Users : A Guide

 2) Fatty foods make a difference.
 THC is fat-soluble, meaning it binds with fat cells to help distribute it throughout your body.
 If you’ve eaten too many edibles, the last thing you want to do is throw a greasy slab of pizza on top of it, as it will help the THC, and ultimately get you higher.
 However, because of the munchies and “alcohol mentality” we tend to think we need to eat when we are intoxicated.

 3) Drink water.
 Drinking water (and taking a nap) are the best ways to eliminate THC you’ve ingested.
 The water will help dilute the THC and slow the absorption.
-Using cannabis for the first time can be an unnerving experience, especially if you have no idea what to expect.
+Using herb for the first time can be an unnerving experience, especially if you have no idea what to expect.
 For your own safety, and to improve your overall experience, be educated about what you’re putting in your body and the effects it may have.
-Many people all over the country are experiencing miraculous benefits by adding cannabis into their daily regimens, but most didn’t just dive in overnight.
+Many people all over the country are experiencing miraculous benefits by adding herb into their daily regimens, but most didn’t just dive in overnight.
 Take your time, take the precautions, and then take a toke.